Earth Day 2023

 Happy Earth Day!

 April 22 marks Earth Day every year.
 It’s an important day to recognize our beautiful planet, but many of us believe Earth Day should be Every Day.
 We can make a difference every day.
 We can be the change.
 We can participate in daily practices that are small but add up when many of us do them!
-Follow my blog to learn about changes you can make.
-Additionally, Earthday.org provided this list of actions, and the good news is a great many of them are small and simple but have a big impact.
+Follow my website to learn about changes you can make.
+I’ve provided some easy lists of simple things you can do to make an impact under Additional Resources below.

 How do you celebrate Earth Day?

-Earth Day is a day of education and support for protecting the environment, preventing pollution, preserving and protecting all species, curbing climate change.
+Earth Day is a day of education and support for protecting the environment, preventing pollution, preserving and protecting all species, and curbing climate change.
 The first thing you can do is commit to change.
 Pick one change and start there.
-Refuse plastic, start composting, drive less.
+Refuse plastic, start composting, and drive less.
 There are hundreds of things you can do!
-Here are ways you can change your habits around food and here are 100 steps to a Plastic-Free life.
-I’ve also got a recommended list of books.
+See Additional Resources below.
+I also have a recommended list of books.

 The next thing you can do is educate yourself, and then others!
 Many people have no idea about plastic pollution in our oceans.
 I doubt everyone knows how many species are now classified as endangered.
-Many believe recycling is enough but it isn’t.
-Some still believe global warming is a farce.
+Many believe recycling is enough, but unfortunately, it isn’t.
+Some still believe climate change is a farce.

 Once you’re aware of what’s going on, there’s no turning back.
 Your conscience will help guide you.
 Your knowledge will help you guide others.